A serverless NEG can represent one of the following:

 - Map a single URL to multiple functionally identical serverless applications.
 By running the applications in different regions, requests can be routed to the region closest to the user.
 Mapping a single URL to multiple functionally identical serverless applications is supported only for Cloud Run and Cloud Functions.

 - Reuse the same SSL certificates and private keys that you use for Compute Engine, Google Kubernetes Engine, and Cloud Storage.
 Reusing the same certificates eliminates the need to manage separate certificates for serverless apps.

 Setting up external HTTP(S) Load Balancing also enables your serverless apps to integrate with existing Cloud services.
 You can do the following:

 - Share URL space with other Google Cloud technologies.
 By using multiple backend services, a single external HTTP(S) load balancer can send traffic to multiple backend types.
 The load balancer selects the correct backend service based on the host or path of the request URL.

 - Protect your service with Google Cloud Armor, an edge DDoS defense/WAF security product available to all services accessed through an external HTTP(S) load balancer.
 There are some limitations associated with this capability, especially for Cloud Run and App Engine.

 - Enable your service to optimize delivery using Cloud CDN.
 Cloud CDN caches content close to your users.
 Cloud CDN provides capabilities like cache invalidation and Cloud CDN signed URLs.

 - Use Google's Edge infrastructure to terminate user's HTTP(S) connections closer to the user, thus decreasing latency.

-The rest of this document discusses how to use serverless network endpoint groups (NEGs) with an external HTTP(S) load balancer.
+Serverless network endpoint groups (NEGs) are supported with global external HTTP(S) load balancers.
 You cannot use serverless NEGs with regional external HTTP(S) load balancers or with any other load balancer types.

 For more information about other types of NEGs, see: